 As you know, the ability to read and write well is a vital skill for all children, paving the way for an enjoyable and successful school experience.
 Children learn and practise many of the skills that they need for reading and writing from a very early age.
 They do this through a wide range of activities and experiences, at home, in settings and in school.
 They explore and learn through singing and saying rhymes, making and listening to music, talking with others, sharing books with adults and other children, dressing up, experimenting with writing and using puppets and toys to retell and make up stories.

-When children enter Reception they take part in high-quality phonics sessions every day.
-These are fun sessions involving lots of speaking, listening and games, where the emphasis is on children’s active participation.
+When children enter Reception they take part in high-quality phonics sessions every day using the recognised synthetic phonics programme, Jolly Phonics.
+These are fun sessions involving lots of speaking and listening, where the emphasis is on children’s active participation.
 They learn to use their phonic knowledge for reading and writing activities and in their independent play.

 From a very early stage, children develop awareness of different sounds in spoken language.
 They develop understanding that spoken words are made up of different sounds (phonemes) and they learn to match these phonemes to letters (graphemes).
 Phonics is about children knowing how letters link to sounds (graphemes to phonemes), for example, c as in ‘cat’, ll as in ‘fell’, ee as in ‘sheep’.
 Children use this phonic knowledge when they are reading and writing.
 This approach has been shown to provide a quick and efficient way for most young children to learn to read words on the page, fluently and accurately.
 We want children to develop this skill so that it becomes automatic.
-This also greatly helps them with their spelling.
-At school we use a systematic phonics programme called Letters and Sounds.
+Information regarding the Jolly Phonics programme can be downloaded here: Jolly Phonics Parent Teacher Guide

-At Great Finborough we are record our children’s learning journeys using a piece of educational software called ‘Tapestry’.
+Half termly observations of children will be shared with parents, via a piece of educational software called ‘Tapestry’.
+At the end of each week the parents will be updated on the learning the class as a whole have experienced during that week using the Tapestry system.
 The Tapestry system is hosted in the UK on secure servers which conform to very high environmental standards and are proactively managed 24 hours a day.
 Each observation we make can be downloaded directly onto the system and linked into your child’s personal profile.

-Each child’s learning journey can have individual accounts set up for parents and relatives to access.
+Each child has an individual account set up for parents and relatives to access.
 By logging on with a secure username and password you can access your child’s journal.
 You will be able to view the observations as a learning journey, flipping through your single child’s observation pages, in time-order, or filtering in flexible ways to access your favourite records.
-In addition, you can receive automatic emails generated for parents when new entries by the school staff are made.
 Tapestry also allows you, as your child’s primary educator, to add observations and photographs of your own, as well as share your comments.
 We love to hear about learning and WOW moments from home to share with your child in school.
 At any time you can download a PDF of your child’s learning journey to share with friends and relatives.

 NOTE: Parents are only able to view their own child’s journal.
 However, because children play in close proximity with their friends it does not reflect a true picture of their time at school if photographs are only of a single child.
 Therefore, photographs of your child may appear on their friends learning journeys.